konstantinagianna/Internship_NCSR_Demokritos/README.md

-# Internship_NCSR_Demokritos
-Identification of ethnopharmacological value indices using information retrieval and natural language processing
+# Identification of ethnopharmacological value indices using information retrieval and natural language processing

+## Internship at National Centre for Scientific Research "Demokritos"

+### Institute of Informatics and Telecommunications
+### Software and Knowledge Engineering Laboratory

+Konstantina-Maria Giannakopoulou

+Supervisor: Dr. George Giannakopoulos